KatrixReloaded/NetworkSecurityNotes/NOTES.md

     - CloudFlare can withstand most DDOS attacks.
 Orgs. can filter the amount and type of traffic that gets sent to their webservers.
     - Organizations may have **IDS (Intrusion Detection Systems)**, watching external web requests.
 If the attacker gains access to the organization over SSH, a reverse proxy can send web requests through the SSH Tunnel and evade the IDS.
   - Transparent Proxy
+    - Client does not know about the existence of the proxy.
+    - Intercepts the client's connection request to the Internet and acts as a substitute instance.
+  - Non-Transparent Proxy
+    - We must be informed about the existence of the proxy.
+    - We and the software we want to use are given a special proxy config. that ensures the traffic to the Internet is first addressed by the proxy.
+## Networking Models
+- OSI Model
+  - Ref model that can be used to define and describe the communication between systems.
+  - Layers
+    - 7. Application Layer
+      - FTP, HTTP
+    - 6. Presentation Layer
+      - JPG, PNG, SSL, TLS
+    - 5. Session Layer
+      - NetBIOS
+    - 4. Transport Layer
+      - TCP, UDP
+    - 3. Network Layer
+      - Router, L3 Switch
+    - 2. Data-Link Layer
+      - Switch, Bridge
+    - 1. Physical Layer
+      - Network Card
+  - Layers 1 to 3 are media layers and 4 to 7 are host layers.
+- TCP/IP Model
+  - TCP/IP generic term for many network protocols.
+  - The protocols are responsible for the switching and transfer of data packets on the Internet.
+  - Name for entire protocol family, not just TCP and IP.
+  - Layers
+    - 4. Application
+    - 3. Transport
+    - 2. Internet
+    - 1. Link
 ## Tools
 - Intrusion Detection Systems
   - Suricata